mwisnicki/CefSharp/README.md

 # Binary Release

 The /Release directory of this repo contains the CEF and [CefSharp](https://github.com/carloslozano/CefSharp) binaries.
 Debug versions are not available on the repo itself to save on space.
-If you need them, please let me @carloslozano know and I'll share them with you.
+If you need them, please let me [carloslozano] know and I'll share them with you.

 # Contact